 As long as you’re not a douchebag about it.

-Winning more sales by not being a stereotypical sales douchebag is something we cover in depth during my 4 month Subtle Selling Mentorship.
+- Winning more sales by not being a stereotypical sales douchebag is something we cover in depth during my 6 month Matchmaker Sales Method™ Mentorship.

-If you’re interested in winning more business without pain, pitching or pretending to be someone else please DM me and we can discuss whether it’s a fit 🙂
+If you’re interested in winning more business without pressure, pitching or pretending to be someone else please book a call and we can discuss whether it’s a fit 🙂